-Upgrading an older mountain bike can be very tricky because it is very easy to overspend and you end up with a bike that is valuable only for you and on the second-hand market you won’t get a decent price when you decide to sell it.
+Upgrading an older mountain bike can be very tricky because it is very easy to overspend and you end up with a bike that is valuable only for you on the second-hand market you won’t get a decent price when you decide to sell it.

-Upgrading some components on an old MTB if you plan to ride it at least a couple more years is totally worth it but trying to make it like new will be a big waste of money and you won’t get a decent price when you decide to sell it.
+Upgrading some components on an old MTB if you plan to ride it for at least a couple more years is totally worth it but trying to make it like new will be a big waste of money and you won’t get a decent price when you decide to sell it.
 Some upgrades are cheap and will make your MTB much more fun to ride.

 If you are trying to decide if / when it is worth it to upgrade your old MTB and you want to know which parts are worth upgrading then you are in luck because this entire article is about that, so stick around!